 Add a new Viam machine

-1. In the Viam app, create a machine by typing in a name and clicking Add machine. add machine
+1. In the Viam app under the LOCATIONS tab, create a machine by typing in a name and clicking Add machine. add machine

 2. Click View setup instructions. setup instructions